zendesk/docker-amazon-kinesis-agent/README.md

 Security note
 -------------
 Do not fill in the values for `awsAccessKeyId` and `awsSecretAccessKey` in your configuration file.
 This could result in your credentials being insecurely stored in your version control system.
-Instead, set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables when launching your container.
+Instead, set the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables when launching your container, or use IAM role authentication (which is automatic if the variables are unset).

 Environment variables
 =====================